-EVACUATION AND FIRE DRILL PROCEDURES FOR INDIVIDUALS WITH DISABILITIES
+EVACUATION AND FIRE DRILL PROCEDURES FOR INDIVIDUALS WITH DISABILITIES of the elevator and unassisted.

-Typically, elevators are recalled to the ground level floor and remain inactive until emergency personnel determine the building is safe to reenter.
-Therefore, whenever possible, it is recommended that individuals with mobility impairments be assigned housing on a level from which they are able to exit without the use of the elevator and unassisted.
 Individuals with mobility impairments and who are assigned to floors that require the use of the elevator and/or assistance, should immediately dial 911 to report their current location and that they will move to the nearest stairwell to wait for assistance.
 Prior planning and practicing of emergency evacuation routes are important in assuring a safe evacuation: